wso2/docs-choreo-dev/en/developer-docs/docs/quick-start-guides/deploy-your-first-static-web-application.md

     | **Language Version**         | 20.x.x                      |
     | **Port**                     | 8080                        |

+6. Enter a unique name and description for the web application.

-8. Click **Create**.
+7. Click **Create**.
 Choreo initializes the component with the sample implementation and opens the **Overview** page of the component.

 Now let's build and deploy the web application.